 The Hall of Justice is a recording studio owned by Chris Walla, located in Seattle’s Fremont neighborhood, established in 2000 and completely rebuilt in 2010.
-Recent clients include Minus the Bear, Gotye, Lo Moon, Paper Kites, Death Cab for Cutie, Special Explosion, S, The Thermals, Cumulus, and Your Heart Breaks.
-Regular producers include Phil Ek, Cam Nicklaus, Sam Bell, Don Gunn, Jackson Long, Francois Tetaz, Andy Park, Mike Davis, and Dylan Wall.
+Recent clients include Noah Gundersen, K-Flay, Macklemore, Ruler, Pedro The Lion, Minus The Bear, Cataldo, Gotye, Lo Moon, Paper Kites, Death Cab for Cutie, Special Explosion, S, The Thermals, Cumulus, and Your Heart Breaks.
+Regular producers include Phil Ek, Mike Davis, Cam Nicklaus, Sam Bell, Don Gunn, Jackson Long, Francois Tetaz, Andy Park, Sam Rosson, and Dylan Wall.
 Clients from further back include The Postal Service, Nada Surf, The Long Winters, and The Decemberists.

 You can record here too.
 The room is $350 / day, and engineers start at $200 / day.
-Guest engineers with demonstrable studio proficiency are welcome.
+Guest engineers with demonstrable studio proficiency are invited and welcome.